 President: Ka‘au Abraham recently joined the board in 2014 and has been a volunteer since the early 2000s.
-He has an extensive background in marine education and currently is the Maui Island Coordinator for NOAA’s Hawaiian Islands Humpback Whale National Marine Sanctuary.
+He has an extensive background in marine education and has served as the Maui Island Coordinator for NOAA’s Hawaiian Islands Humpback Whale National Marine Sanctuary.
 He has been a true advocate for the revitalization of Kō‘ie‘ie Fishpond as he educates Maui’s youth and visitors about its connection to the Hawaiian culture and marine environment.
-His leadership skills, knowledge about our site and his talents in education and public outreach has propelled him to be our president throughout 2016.

 Vice President: Brenda Asuncion was raised in Waipi‘o (‘Ewa, O‘ahu) and started volunteering at He‘eia fishpond during holiday breaks from Occidental College, where she received her B.A. in Biology with a Marine Biology emphasis.
 While pursuing her M.S. in Marine Science from Hawai‘i Pacific University, she continued to work at He‘eia and had many opportunities to visit and volunteer at other loko i‘a (fishponds).
 In 2013, she joined the team at Kua‘āina Ulu ‘Auamo (KUA) and currently facilitates a statewide network of fishpond stewardship organizations and practitioners known as Hui Mālama Loko I‘a.
 She empowered the Hui to visit fishponds statewide, including Kō‘ie‘ie in May 2014 and August 2015 where the Hui helped restore portions of our fishpond’s wall and installed the first mākāhā (sluice gate).
 In December 2015, Brenda was welcomed on to the Board of Directors of ‘Ao‘ao O Nā Loko I‘a O Maui for her experience and knowledge about fishponds and her ability to partner with other fishponds statewide.